On Hallucinating Context and Background Pixels from a Face Mask using Multi-scale GANs: Experiments

-For the progressively growing (PG) version of our model, we set a training interval of 50 epochs after which we add new layers to the current block and resume training.
-Compared to the 96.53 hours required to train our cascaded network for 50 epochs, our PG model requires 66.24 hours to complete the full training at all scales, when trained on the same Titan Xp GPU system.
-The absence of multi-scale training, upscaling between blocks and depth concatenations during every single iteration can be attributed for the lower training time of the PG model.
+For the progressively growing (ProGAN \cite{ProgressiveGAN}) version of our model, we set a training interval of 50 epochs after which we add new layers to the current block and resume training.
+Compared to the 96.53 hours required to train our cascaded network, our ProGAN model requires 66.24 hours to complete the full training at all scales, when trained on the same Titan Xp GPU system.
+The absence of multi-scale training, upscaling between blocks and depth concatenations during each iteration is the reason behind its lower training time.
 At the end of training, we feed 128$\times$128 face masks to block\_128 and get the hallucinated face images at the same resolution.
-We compare the cascaded and PG versions of our model using masked faces from LFW \cite{LFW}.
-A few qualitative examples are shown in Figure \ref{fig:PGGAN_Comp} while the recognition scores can be found in Table \ref{Tab:LFW}.
+We compare our cascaded and ProGAN models using masked face images from LFW \cite{LFW}; the quantitative results are shown in Table \ref{Tab:LFW_BigTab} and few qualitative samples can be seen in Figure \ref{fig:LFW_BigImg}.

-Although the PG model hallucinates slightly sharper results than the cascaded model due to the absence of upscaling steps (between blocks), it suffers from blurry artifacts.
-As we only use block\_128 of the PG model to synthesize the output directly at the final resolution of 128$\times$128 like a trained generator from a single resolution GAN, these blurry artifacts can appear in the hallucinations, especially in the hair.
+Although the ProGAN model hallucinates slightly sharper results than the cascaded model due to the absence of upscaling between GAN blocks, it suffers from blurry artifacts, especially in the hair.
+This can be attributed to the fact that we only use block\_128 of the ProGAN model to synthesize the output directly at of 128$\times$128 like the trained generator from a single resolution GAN.
 Since the hallucination process in the cascaded network is guided at each resolution by the previous block, such artifacts are less frequent in its case.
-This might also be the reason of the difference in verification accuracy between the results generated by the two models in Table \ref{Tab:LFW}.
+This might also be the reason of the difference in FID and perceptual error values between the two models in Table \ref{Tab:LFW_BigTab}.